-We also have experienced seasonally lower activity during the first quarter of each fiscal year, which was further impacted by COVID-19 in the first quarter of 2020.
-The seasonality trends that we have experienced historically will continue to be affected in the near term as we continue to navigate through the challenges presented by the COVID-19 pandemic.
+Our seasonality trends will likely continue to be affected in the near term as we continue to navigate through the challenges presented by the COVID-19 pandemic.
 With the exception of this specific event or events like it, we expect our historical seasonality to continue in future years.